 - Project Advisory and Evaluation

 Infrastructure Australia teams

 Office of the CEO

-The Office of the CEO provides governance, finance, reporting, logistical and administrative support to the CEO with the aim of enabling the position to engage effectively with key stakeholders and make well-informed and timely decisions about Infrastructure Australia's operations.
+The Office of the CEO provides governance, engagement, logistical and administrative support to the CEO with the aim of enabling the position to engage effectively with key stakeholders and the Board.

 Policy and Research